Amantini1997/FromUbuntu/AIN/Lectures.md

 complete extensions).

 ## Stable Extension
+> all the elements not in the set are attacked by the elements in the set. (it has to be a preferred extension)

 <img src="img/8_stable_Extension.png">

+Basically, a set $P$ such that all the arguments not in $P$ are attacked by $P$.
 Stable extensions do not always exist.
 Imagine a 3 nodes cyclic graph (rock-paper-scissor)

 <div class="info">